Aspire vs LMN vs DynaScape: Which Fits Your Landscape Business?

 Quick Answer

-Aspire is an enterprise operations platform for companies with office staff (typically $1M+ revenue, quote-based pricing).
-LMN is a budget-first estimating and field management suite for growth-stage companies ($297–$648/month + onboarding fee).
-DynaScape is design software first — CAD drawings from $119/month — with business management (Manage360) as an add-on.
+Aspire is an enterprise operations platform for landscape companies with office staff (typically $1M+ revenue, quote-based pricing, part of the ServiceTitan family).
+LMN is a budget-first estimating and field management suite for growth-stage companies ($297 to $648 per month plus a one-time onboarding fee).
+DynaScape is design software first (drawings from $119/month), with business management sold alongside as Manage360, from $219/month.

-And if the problem you're actually trying to solve is "I don't know if my quotes are profitable" — none of the three is the cheapest fix.
-That's a job costing problem, solvable at $59/month.
+And if the problem you're actually trying to solve is "I don't know if my quotes are profitable", none of the three is the cheapest fix.
+That's a job costing problem, solvable from $47/month.
 The decision guide below sorts it out by company type.

 At a Glance: What Each One Actually Is